DavidJulianGit/Chat-App/README.md

 ## Features

--  A page where users can enter their name and choose a background color for the chat screen before joining the chat.
+-  Users can enter their name and choose a background color for the chat screen before joining the chat.
--  A page displaying the conversation, as well as an input field and submit button.
--  The chat provides users with two additional communication features: sending images and location data.
+-  Users can send and receive text messages, images and current location
--  Data gets stored online and offline.the start screen.
+-  Data gets stored online and offline

 ## Installation